-Scientific models are seldom constructed from scratch; more often they are adapted from existing accounts.
+Scientific models are seldom constructed from scratch; more often they are adapted from some existing models.
 In this paper, we present a computational approach to this adaptation task in the context of quantitative process models.
-We review the paradigm of inductive process modeling and discuss RPM, a recently developed program that operates on this task.
-After this, we describe APM, a new system that adapts a differential equation model to a new setting by revising its parameters or altering its component processes.
-Next we report experiments that demonstrate APM's basic abilities and compare its efficiency relative to its predecessor.
+We review the paradigm of inductive process modeling and discuss RPM, a recent system that operates on this problem.
+After this, we describe APM, a new system that adapts a process model to a new setting by revising its parameters or altering its component processes.
+Next we report experiments that demonstrate the system's basic abilities and compare its efficiency relative to using RPM.
 We conclude by discussing other research on model revision and outlining plans for additional work.